Spider (pulp fiction character): Eclipse Comics

-In the early 1990s, The Spider and its characters were reinterpreted in comic book form by Timothy Truman for Eclipse Comics.
+In December 1990 American comic publisher Eclipse Comics announced plans to produce a comic book series based on the character.
+Writer and artist Timothy Truman based the three-issue limited series on the 1934 story "The Corpse Cargo", and the series was issued in the 'prestige' square-bound format popularised by DC Comics' The Dark Knight Returns; Enrique Alcatena contributed to the art.
 As noted in Comics Scene #19, Truman set his version of The Spider in the "1990s as seen by the 1930s".
-Elements of this version of The Spider's milieu include airships as common transportation, the survival of the League of Nations into the near past (Wentworth meets Ram Singh during an intervention into India/Pakistan), and World War II, if it ever happened, taking place differently.
+Elements of this version of the Spider's milieu include airships as common transportation, the survival of the League of Nations into the near past - Wentworth meets Ram Singh during an intervention into India and Pakistan - and World War II, if it ever happened, taking place differently.
 This series featured an African-American Commissioner Kirkpatrick.
+Truman chose to redesign the character, removing the hat and toning down the exaggerated monstrous look of Wentworth's crime-fighting guise.
+He had originally planned to have the character wrap his face in bandages before becoming aware of Sam Raimi's then-upcoming film Darkman.
+A long-time fan of the character, Truman had previous tried to get an adaptation made with First Comics early in his career.